RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 ### Potential of Advanced RL Techniques in Economic Modeling
 - The integration of advanced RL techniques, such as DDPG, in economic modeling suggests a significant potential for these approaches to provide fresh insights into market dynamics.
 These methods can offer more nuanced and realistic simulations of economic interactions, potentially leading to better understanding and forecasting of market behaviors.

+### Reflexion: Language Agents with Verbal Reinforcement Learning
+- **Foundation**: The paper introduces a novel RL approach for language processing, emphasizing verbal interactions and reinforcement.
+- **Adaptation to Economics**: Translating its principles to economic modeling, particularly in how firms might dynamically adjust their strategies based on market feedback.

 ## 3. Methodology
 ### Model Design